Update - April 2021

-Re-visits will be coordinated to vaccinate individuals who were unable to receive the first dose of the vaccine when the initial rollout within a home took place.
+Re-visits will be coordinated to vaccinate individuals who were unable to receive the second dose of the vaccine when the initial visit within a home took place.

 The global introduction of approved coronavirus vaccines has been welcomed by a burst of optimism: a pivotal moment that looks set to best protecting our future.

 In response to government guidelines, individuals living in a care home setting are a “top priority” for receiving the Covid-19 vaccination, in addition to those who administer their care.

 Since the end of December, B&M Care began to roll out vaccines across the group with residents being vaccinated in their respective care homes.
 Staff are being vaccinated in either the home that they work in, or alternatively, at a local community vaccination hub.

 Within two to three weeks of receiving the vaccine, individuals should have a significant degree of immunity to the virus.

 B&M Care has not documented any significant adverse side effects.

 In addition to the roll out of vaccinations, each B&M Care Home will continue to test residents on a monthly basis using PCR testing.
 Staff will continue to be tested weekly using PCR testing, as well as twice a week using Lateral Flow Device (LFD) test kits.

 Should a resident or member of staff test positive using either test kit, additional testing is undertaken.